 We do everything we can to keep ourselves and our skin in as good condition as we can.
 We eat well, stick to an exercise routine and treat our skin well–protecting it from damaging UV rays, keeping it moisturized and looking for abnormalities.
 So, when unsightly varicose or spider veins are making you feel self-conscious, you don’t have to live with them.
-Call the expert and professional staff at Commonwealth Vein Center in Colonial Heights and Richmond, VA and ask them about sclerotherapy.
+Call the expert and professional staff at Commonwealth Vein Center in Colonial Heights and Richmond, VA and ask them about sclerotherapy permanent treatments.

 What Are Varicose and Spider Veins?

 If you have unsightly veins on your legs, you may suffer from varicose or spider veins.
 Varicose veins appear as twisted blue, skin-colored or red veins.
 If it’s a larger vein, it may appear rope-like and give the skin a bulging look.
 You are most likely to develop varicose veins in these areas:

 - Inside the legs by the ankles and feet